Shihab8902/Shihab8902/README.md

 - ### Dinein
     - #### Live Site: https://dineinbyshihab.netlify.app

-    -  <b>Technologies</b>: React.js, Tailwind CSS, MongoDB Firebase, JWT, AOS
+    -  **Technologies**: React.js, Tailwind CSS, MongoDB Firebase, JWT, AOS

 Dinein is an interactive food ordering platform allows users to seamlessly place orders for their favorite dishes.
 Additionally, users can contribute by introducing new food for a personalized dining experience.